nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Thursday 8-Sep-2022

+Met with Ryan to go over our project, update the Trello cards, and plan next steps.
+Made good progress completing several MVP cards, created a few new ones, and updated existing ones.
+There are a few cards that seemed a little lacking in detail so we added to them when we could, otherwise left a comment reminding us that more definition would be necessary to do work.

 ## Wednesday 7-Sep-2022

 I don't know where the time goes!
 Actually, plenty of it is spent doing research, learning about aspects of coding, taking care of things around my home and neighborhood, and volunteering in my community.
 Most recent community volunteer event was Tuesday where the ham radio emcomm team worked on a local repeater system to try and improved its coverage of the service area.
 No towers were climbed, and progress was made.